-

 Various studies have reported the lower limit of human hearing as being anywhere between 12 Hz and 20 Hz.
 The most commonly cited limit is 20 Hz.
 As the fundamental frequency of the subcontrabassoon’s lowest note will be 13.75 Hz, this would superficially seem to suggest that the lowest notes of the subcontrabassoon would be too low to hear, at least for most people.

 In truth, the fundamental frequency of a note is only a small component of the sound we hear.
 This is because when a column of air (or string) vibrates it does not vibrate only its full length (the full length producing the fundamental pitch).
 Instead, it also simultaneously vibrates in whole-number divisions (half, third, quarter, fifth, etc.) of that length.1 These whole-number divisions produce the overtones that give a sound its characteristic timbre and, together with the fundamental, complete the note’s harmonic spectrum.
-In the case of the subcontrabassoon, even though the fundamental may be at the edges of audibility, these overtones (and the bulk of the note’s harmonic spectrum) will be well within hearing range.
+In the case of the subcontrabassoon, even though the fundamental may be at the edges of audibility, these overtones (and the bulk of the note’s harmonic spectrum) are well within hearing range.

 Visualization of an air column vibrating in harmonics